CS467-VaultMaster/VaultMaster/README.md

 # VaultMaster
 ## Description
 VaultMaster is a web password manager that allows storage and retrieval of web credentials.
 It is built using React, FastAPI, PostgreSQL, and AWS, designed to offer high security and ease of use.
+App features time-based OTP MFA, checks of whether user passwords have appeared in data breaches, and end-to-end encryption of all information.
 ## Visuals
 Here is a look at VaultMaster in action:
 ### Login Page